MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-multi-tenancy.md

 Data in this tenancy model is separated at the workspace level.
 A simple mapping between a workspace and a tenant prevents users from one tenant seeing content from another tenant.
 Using a single *master* user demands you to have access to all the different workspaces.
 The configuration of which data to show an end user is defined during the [generation of the embed token](https://docs.microsoft.com/en-us/rest/api/power-bi/embedtoken), a backend-only process which end users can’t see, or change.

-To add additional isolation, an application developer can define a *master* user or an application (future release) per workspace rather than a single *master* user or application (future release) with access to multiple workspaces.
+To add additional isolation, an application developer can define a *master* user or an application per workspace rather than a single *master* user or application with access to multiple workspaces.
 This way, you can ensure that any human error or credential leak does not cause multiple customers' data to being exposed.

 ### Scalability